 Thomas Edward Lawrence (‘Ned’ to his family), later known as Lawrence of Arabia, was born in 1888 in Caernarfonshire, but spent his adolescence in Oxford, where he was educated at Oxford High School.
 Although he himself was not of Welsh ancestry, Lawrence’s Welsh birth made him eligible for a Welsh Exhibition at Jesus College, which he was awarded in 1907 (in Lawrence’s time, an Exhibition was a type of scholarship).
-There is a curious detail here: his younger brother Frank came up to Jesus College too, in 1913.
+His younger brother Frank came up to Jesus College too, in 1913.
 However, when Frank was born, the Lawrence family was living in Jersey, and Frank therefore received a Channel Islands Exhibition when he came up.
 There are almost certainly no other examples of brothers at Jesus receiving such different awards.

 Lawrence wished to read History.
 In those days, however, undergraduates could not just study History straight away; instead they first had to spend either two terms reading Law, or five terms reading Classics, and then in each case had to pass formal University examinations – known as ‘Preliminaries’ in Law, and ‘Honour Moderations’ in Classics – before they could finally start their History studies.
 Lawrence, no doubt to save himself an extra year in Oxford, chose to study Law before moving on to History.
 Perhaps also to save money, Lawrence spent much of his undergraduate life living at the family home in Oxford, although at least for a while in 1908 he lived in College, on Staircase V in the First Quad.
 His bedroom is now a College meeting room, known as The T.E.
 Lawrence Room (below).